 Felicio’s Hot Chocolate is hands down my favourite in Oshawa.
 A friend and I have had a recurring conversation about this magical stuff for more than a month which can be boiled down to “it tastes so real.”
 So I finally asked about it.
 It’s made with 100% cocoa, some milk, no additives, and as with everything else: all in-house, all from scratch.
 The Premium Panini comes with ham or turkey, and I opted for ham.
 The bread is a jalapeño bacon cheddar roll, sealing in the ham and tomato slices under a bed of melted parmesan, cheddar, and mozzarella.
 The Panini isn’t uncomfortably hot; the jalapeño lends it a little bit of a perk, which is quickly subdued by the sweet and salty toppings.
 The flavours all play nicely off of each other.
 The side salad comes with Felicio’s in-house vinaigrette, and is a fresh, feel-good complement to the panini.
 I didn’t realize until looking up the menu much later that this meal is actually one of Felicio’s gluten-free options, which I never would have suspected, but you can bet I’m going to let myself feel extra healthy about it.

 Felicio’s is open 8:30 a.m. to 5:00 p.m., Monday to Friday, and 11:00 a.m. to 4:00 p.m. on Saturdays.
 Stationed at 65 Albert Street, it is a very short walk from downtown classes.
 I don’t think there’s anyone for whom I wouldn’t recommend a visit; Felicio’s boasts gluten-free, dairy-free and vegan choices, one of which is a vegan chocolate raspberry cake on my to-eat list.
-You can place a cake order online for pickup too, but for your more immediate dining needs – whether you’re craving Brazilian coffee, the best hot chocolate ever, lunch, dinner, or just dessert (try the Raspberry Surprise cake-in-a-cup!) – Felicio’s Cake Boutique is a must-visit.
+For your more immediate dining needs – whether you’re craving Brazilian coffee, the best hot chocolate ever, lunch, dinner, or just dessert (try the Raspberry Surprise cake-in-a-cup!) – Felicio’s Cake Boutique is a must-visit.
 On top of its everyday menu, its Facebook page is also regularly updated with seasonal and/or unique additions to the menu, like Apple Cider in the fall, or the occasional Glazed Orange Donut.
 Be sure to pay Felicio’s a visit soon, and say hi for me!